MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/business-continuity-and-disaster-recovery.md

 - Business continuity and DR for platform as a service (PaaS) services and the availability of native DR and high-availability features.

-- Support for multi-region deployments for failover purposes, with component proximity for performance reasons.
+- Support for multiregion deployments for failover purposes, with component proximity for performance reasons.

 - Application operations with reduced functionality or degraded performance in the presence of an outage.